VadivelChinnasamy/PWA-Sample/README.md

+# PWA sample project,
-# PWA-Sample, it just an sample PWA project and it has basic understanding concepts
+It just an sample PWA project and it cover the basic PWA concepts.
+I used Lighthouse tool to detect my page Performance, Accessability,Best Practice, SEO, PWA and I improved it.